Stop Slacking

 Push your .env

 Encrypted locally with AES-256-GCM.
-Server stores ciphertext + your wrapped key.
+Server stores ciphertext only.

 Teammates pull